takeoutfm/takeout_assistant/assistant/SPEECH.md

 - play
 - pause
 - next
+- turn it up
+- turn it down
+- volume [volume]
+- set volume to [volume]
 - flash|torch on|off
 - turn flash|torch on|off
 - turn on|off flash|torch
 - turn on|off the flash|torch

+Note that [volume] can be a number between 0 and 10.